yggdrasilradio/b8pp/README.md

-B8PP -- BASIC8 preprocessor for PDP8 TSS8
+B8PP -- BASIC8 preprocessor for PDP8 TSS8 or OS8
 ==========

 ![](images/demo1.jpg)

 ![](images/demo2.jpg)

-This utility will take BASIC8 source for the PDP8 TSS8 OS in a somewhat modern format and prepare it for use on a PDP8.
+This utility will take BASIC8 source for the PDP8 TSS8 or OS8 OS in a somewhat modern format and prepare it for use on a PDP8.
 It will:

 * convert the source to upper case,